TufferDaze/RoR2_PoppyMod/README.md

 * Add something secret. ;)

 ## Patch Notes
+`1.2.3`
+* Fixed a bug where Iron Ambassador would not fire in multiplayer games
+* Iron Ambassador cooldown is now refunded if it fails to fire on all checks
+* Fixed a bug where the Mastery Emote would only trigger on multiplayer hosts
+* Poppys can no longer trigger each others purchase voicelines
+* Idle and purchase voicelines now only require the player to be out of danger rather than out of combat
+* Added new voicelines for Mithrix fight

 `1.2.2`
 * Heroic Charge no longer pushes bosses
 * Heroic Charge now bounces off of bosses for extra damage